WIAA Division 5 football—Aquinas wins back-to-back titles on late Conzemius touchdown

 After forcing another turnover on downs defensively, the Blugolds beat the Cardinals over the top on a 71-yard pass by Flottmeyer to Conzemius for a touchdown.

-A failed two-point conversion meant a 12-yard touchdown run by Cardinals senior running back Damien Hauglie tied the game at 14-14 early in the first.
+A failed two-point conversion meant a 12-yard touchdown run by Cardinals senior running back Damien Hauglie tied the game at 14-14 early in the fourth quarter.

 The Blugolds went on a long, grueling drive of 15 plays and nearly six minutes that met a bizarre end.
 The ball rolled around for several seconds in the end zone after Hargrove fumbled it just shy of the goal line, eventually picked up for the score but overturned to a touchback.